Seattle rally Saturday calls for end to anti-Asian hate crimes and violence

 A recent case nearby in South Seattle galvanized the decision to hold a rally, said Von Brandenfels.
 A 51-year-old man was arrested in late March and charged with a hate crime for allegedly screaming profanities and throwing items at cars in two separate incidents targeting Asian women and children.
 “That was a turning point for us,” he said.
 “You can see it more close to us.”

 Franklin High School Principal Drew O’Connell said that the rally was entirely student-led.
-“That’s what’s makes me so proud every day.”
+“That’s what makes me so proud every day.”

 It was the first time Von Brandenfels had organized a rally like this, he said, though he’s attended others for Earth Day and Black Lives Matter.